-What do P2P (peer-to-peer) networks do?
+What is P2P (peer-to-peer) used for?

 Why are peer-to-peer networks useful?

 - When it comes to file-sharing, the larger a peer-to-peer network is, the faster it is.
-Having the same file stored on many of the peers in a P2P network means that when someone needs to download it, the file is downloaded from many locations simultaneously.
+Having the same file stored on many of the peers in a P2P network means that when someone needs to download it, the file is downloaded from multiple locations simultaneously.

-The history of P2P networks
+The history of P2P (peer-to-peer) networks

 The precursor of peer-to-peer networks appears to be USENET, which was developed in 1979.
 It was a system that allowed users to read and post messages/news.
 It was a network system similar to the online forums today, but with the difference that USENET did not rely on a central server or administrator.
 USENET copied the same message/news to all the servers found in the network.
-Similarly, P2P networks distribute and use all the resources available to them.
+Similarly, peer-to-peer networks distribute and use all the resources available to them.

 The next big thing in the history of P2P was the year 1999 when Napster came to life.
-Napster was a file-sharing software that was used by people to distribute and download music.
+Napster was file-sharing software that was used by people to distribute and download music.
 The music shared on Napster was usually copyrighted and thus illegal to distribute.
 However, that did not stop people from getting it.
 Although Napster was the one that got P2P into the mainstream, Napster ultimately failed and was shut down by authorities because of all the content that was shared illegally on it.
 Nowadays, P2P remains one of the most popular technologies for sharing files over the internet, both lawfully and unlawfully.